Taskosaur/Taskosaur/README.md

 *Click to watch: See how AI Mode works in Taskosaur*

-Taskosaur is an open source project management platform with conversational AI for task execution in-app.
-The AI assistant handles project management tasks through natural conversation, from creating tasks to managing workflows directly within the application.
+Taskosaur is an open source project management platform with AI Mode integration.
+The AI assistant handles project management tasks through natural conversation, from creating tasks to managing workflows.

 <!-- Badges -->